Two crashes on I-5 leave three dead

-Two separate car crashes on I-5 south of Seattle late Friday and early Saturday left three people dead, according to Washington State Patrol.
+Two separate car crashes on I-5 south of Seattle late Friday and early Saturday left three people dead, according to the Washington State Patrol.

 The first occurred near Tukwila, just before 11 p.m.
 Friday.
 A driver lost control while heading north near Southcenter.
 The driver’s car rolled across all lanes of traffic, stopping in the HOV lane.
 A second vehicle ran into the flipped car, killing the driver and passenger inside the first car.

-The injured driver of the second car was taken to Harborview Medical Center in Seattleand arrested on suspicion of vehicular assault.
+The injured driver of the second car was taken to Harborview Medical Center in Seattle and arrested on suspicion of vehicular assault.

 The second collision occurred just after 2 a.m.
 Saturday.
 A disabled car blocked one lane on southbound I-5 near SeaTac.
 A second vehicle traveling south swerved into the lane with the disabled car, hitting the rear of the first vehicle and killing the driver inside.